*** The Board does not pre-approve CE courses or providers. ***

 - 6 clock hours clock hours of training in professional ethics and/or Oregon State laws and regulations pertaining to the practice of professional counseling or marriage and family therapy;

-- For licensees who supervise registered interns, including all licensees on the Supervisor Registry, 3 clock hours of supervision-related training.
+- For licensees who supervise registered associates, including all licensees on the Supervisor Registry, 3 clock hours of supervision-related training.

-If you received your initial license less than 12 months before CE is due, then no CE is due.
-If you received your initial license between 12 and 23 months before CE is due, then 20 clock hous of CE is due.
+- If you received your initial license less than 12 months before CE is due, then no CE is due.
+If you received your initial license between 12 and 23 months before CE is due, then 20 clock hours of CE is due.
 For example, if your birth month is September and you are initially licensed in August 2017, then you would report a minimum of 20 clock hours of CE when you renew in September 2018.
+For licensees that submit prorated CE clock hours will also submit prorated specialized training hours.

 At the time of annual renewal on even-numbered years, you must certify that you have met the continuing education requirements.
 You do this by listing a summary of continuing education courses, or courses and supervision, which you have completed.
 You may report CE when you renew your license online.